spezzers/fullstackopen2020/README.md

   - Wraps code in a way that it is more manageable than callback functions
 ### Mongoose models
 - [ ] Improve understanding of what's happening in the mongoose model when `const Blog = mongoose.model('Blog', blogSchema)` is referenced (ie. `Blog.find({})`)
+	- `Blog` is the model and `.find` is it's method
+	- If the collection is not already defined, mongoose automatically creates one with the plural name of the model ('Blogs', in this case)

 ### Useful References
 - Info and how to avoid [Callback Hell](http://callbackhell.com)